 Stillfront-owned mobile developer Kixeye has suffered a round of layoffs affecting 20 members of its staff.

 As reported by GamesIndustry.biz, the cuts have come about as a direct result of the Stillfront acquisition.
-The cuts appear to have mostly affected the team working on MMO Kingdom Maker, a title that was in development at Kixeye prior to the acquisition.
+It is unclear what areas of the company have been affected by the job losses.

 "During the Autumn we have focused on setting up the 'new' Kixeye operations with focus on the four existing IPs as well as development of new titles.
 We have trimmed the organization somewhat as a natural step after the split and therefore around 20 persons have left their positions with us," said Stillfront Group CEO Jörgen Larsson.